 Red waratah anemones are native to the coast of Australia, where they are found in shallow, rocky areas of the ocean.
 They are not considered to be endangered or threatened, but there is little information available about their conservation status.

-If you are interested in seeing red waratah anemones in the wild, it is best to do so in a responsible and respectful manner that does not disturb the animals or their habitat.
+If you are interested in seeing red waratah anemones in the wild, it is best to do so responsibly and respectfully, not disturbing the animals or their habitat.